CK-codemax/vprofile-eks/README.md

 ## Configuration

-Each Terraform module has its own `tfvars` file containing only the variables it needs.
-This prevents warnings about undeclared variables and keeps configuration organized.

-**Module-specific tfvars files:**
-- **Global/S3**: `envs/global/s3/s3.tfvars` - Contains only `region` and `bucket`
-- **VPC**: `envs/staging/vpc/vpc.tfvars` - Contains VPC and networking configuration
-- **EKS**: `envs/staging/eks/eks.tfvars` - Contains EKS cluster configuration
-- **Workloads**: Each workload has its own `.tfvars` file:
-  - `metrics-server/metrics-server.tfvars`
-  - `cluster-autoscaler/cluster-autoscaler.tfvars`
-  - `aws-lbc/aws-lbc.tfvars`
-  - `nginx-ingress/nginx-ingress.tfvars`
-  - `cert-manager/cert-manager.tfvars`
-  - `ebs-csi-driver/ebs-csi-driver.tfvars`
-  - `efs-csi-driver/efs-csi-driver.tfvars`
-  - `argocd/argocd.tfvars`
-  - `argocd-ingress/argocd-ingress.tfvars`
-  - `vprofile-app/vprofile-app.tfvars`

-**Important:** There is no root `terraform.tfvars` file.
-Each module uses its own tfvars file, which prevents Terraform from auto-loading variables that modules don't declare.
+This project uses a unified `terraform.tfvars` file at the root level (`terraform.tfvars`) that contains all configuration variables for all modules.
+This simplifies management and ensures consistency across all modules.

+**Unified configuration file:**
+- **Root**: `terraform.tfvars` - Contains all variables for all modules organized by section

 **To modify configuration values:**
-- Edit the appropriate module's `*.tfvars` file
+- Edit the root `terraform.tfvars` file
-- Each module only reads variables from its own tfvars file
+- All modules will use variables from this unified file
-- No need to worry about undeclared variable warnings

 **Default values:**
 - **Environment**: staging
-- **Region**: us-east-2
+- **Region**: us-west-2
-- **EKS Cluster Name**: demo (full name: staging-demo)
+- **EKS Cluster Name**: demo3 (full name: staging-demo3)
 - **EKS Version**: 1.29
-- **Availability Zones**: us-east-2a, us-east-2b
+- **Availability Zones**: us-west-2a, us-west-2b
+- **S3 Bucket**: vprofile-move35623-add-terraform-state

 ## Commands